Chester Zoo: The Chimpanzee Breeding Centre

-This pavilion was opened in 1989 by Diana, Princess of Wales and Countess of Chester, and is home to 26 western chimpanzees.
+This pavilion was opened in 1989 by Diana, Princess of Wales and Countess of Chester, and is home to 26 Western chimpanzees.
 This is the largest colony of chimps in Europe, housed in the Roundhouse, a conical indoor enclosure linked to an outside moated island.
 The island is planted with many bushes and has large poles for the chimps to climb on.
 The inside area has a climbing frame that allows the chimps to stay close together on several levels of platform.
 There are seven interconnected off-show dens.

-Tsavo Black Rhino Reserve
+Tsavo Rhino Experience

-The zoo's black rhinoceros exhibit, modelled on the Tsavo National Park in Kenya, was opened in 2003 at a cost of GBP2 million.
-The zoo has a successful breeding programme for the eastern black rhino and has successfully bred 8 calves between 2008 and 2018.
-Meerkats are kept in an enclosure nearby.
+The zoo's black rhinoceros exhibit, modelled on the Tsavo National Park in Kenya, opened in 2003 at a cost of £2 million.
+The zoo has a successful rhinoceros breeding programme and currently keeps eight rhinos.
+Meerkats and crested porcupines are kept in a co-habitated enclosure nearby, and a nearby paddock is home to warthogs.